playframework/playframework/documentation/manual/working/commonGuide/configuration/ConfigFile.md

 ## Using with Akka

 Akka will use the same configuration file as the one defined for your Play application.
-Meaning that you can configure anything in Akka in the `application.conf` directory.
+Meaning that you can configure anything in Akka in the `application.conf` file.
 In Play, Akka reads its settings from within the `play.akka` setting, not from the `akka` setting.

 ## Using with the `run` command